bruno88rick/MultiplatformApp/README.md

 # MultiplatformApp

 This is my Multiplatform App project in Swift.
-A task manager that works with iOs, iPadOs, MacOs and WatchOs.
+A Task Manager App that works on iOs, iPadOs, MacOs and WatchOs.

 Still Developing it...